This post was last updated in September 2024 to incorporate information about the recent release of Drupal 11.

 Kanopi offers a variety of website growth plans, allowing you to choose the path that best suits your needs and goals.
 These plans range from a Drupal 7 transition plan to technical SEO strategies and fully customized plans.

 If you’re ready to start the migration process, we’re happy to help.
 Our web design professionals at Kanopi are experts in Drupal planning and development.
-Each of our team members has, on average, 11 years of experience in Drupal Development, and several of them are Acquia-certified.
-We also are a supporting partner to the Drupal Association, regularly contribute to the Drupal Project, and are one of the main organizers of BADCamp.
+Each team member has an average of 11 years of experience in Drupal Development, and several of them are Acquia and Pantheon certified professionals.
+We are also a supporting partner of the Drupal Association, regularly contribute to the Drupal Project, and are one of the main organizers of BADCamp.